 The most common and most dangerous storm-induced water-level change is the storm surge generated by a tropical cyclone.
-Storm surges can also be generated by intense extratropical depressions, particularly when the sea is being driven along a narrowing gulf.
-Lives are more often lost in the flooding of low-lying coastal areas from storm surge than from the destructive winds of the cyclone itself.
+Storm surges can also be generated by intense extratropical depressions, particularly when the sea is being funnelled along.
+Lives are more often lost in the flooding of low-lying coastal areas from storm surges than from the destructive winds of the cyclone itself.
 The low atmospheric pressure itself will cause a rise in water levels.